Palomarrrr/melonbar/README.md

 # Melonbar
 I need a status bar for my laptop, so I made this.

-## Just a quick warning
-This is the development branch!\
-Builds may not be fully working.\

 ## Dependencies
 - `libX11`
 - `freetype2`